Hungarian Revolution of 1848: Parliamentary monarchy, the Batthyány government

 Battle of Pákozd was a draw that pushed the loyalist Croatian forces towards Vienna and away from Pest.

-On 17 March 1848 the Emperor assented and Batthyány created the first Hungarian responsible government.
+On 17 March 1848 the Emperor assented and Batthyány created the first Hungarian responsible government(cabinet Batthyány).
 On 23 March 1848, as head of government, Batthyány commended his government to the Diet.

 The first responsible government was formed with Lajos Batthyány serving as Prime Minister.
 With the exception of Lajos Kossuth, all members of the government were the supporters of Széchenyi's ideas.

 The Twelve Points, or the March Laws as they were now called, were then adopted by the legislature and received royal assent on 10 April.
 Hungary had, to all intents and purposes, become an independent state bound to Austria only by the Austrian Archduke as Palatine.
 The new government approved a sweeping reform package, referred to as the "April laws", which created a democratic political system.
 The newly established government also demanded that the Habsburg Empire spend all taxes they received from Hungary in Hungary itself, and that the Parliament should have authority over the Hungarian regiments of the Habsburg Army.

 The new suffrage law (Act V of 1848) transformed the old feudal estates based parliament (Estates General) into a democratic representative parliament.
 This law offered the widest suffrage right in Europe at the time.

 The first general parliamentary elections were held in June, which were based on popular representation instead of feudal forms.
 The reform oriented political forces won the elections.
 The electoral system and franchise were similar to the contemporary British system.

 At that time the internal affairs and foreign policy of Hungary were not stable, and Batthyány faced multiple problems.
 His first and most important act was to organize the armed forces and the local governments.
 He insisted that the Austrian army, when in Hungary, would come under Hungarian law, and this was conceded by the Austrian Empire.
 He tried to repatriate conscript soldiers from Hungary.
 He established the Organisation of Militiamen, whose job was to ensure internal security of the country.

 Batthyány was a capable leader, but he was stuck in the middle of a clash between the Austrian monarchy and the Hungarian separatists.
 He was devoted to the constitutional monarchy and aimed to keep the constitution, but the Emperor was dissatisfied with his work.